Attorney General's Staff

-As outlined in the Staff manual, Managing Associates are appointed by the Attorney General and serve as a neutral party responsible for overseeing the progress of individual cases.
-Associates conduct preliminary conferences with accused students, providing them with information about the system and helping them to decide on plea and hearing types.
-The associate then works with both parties to schedule the case.
-Once the case is scheduled, the associate assigns counsels to each side and serves as a neutral source of information for all parties involved.
-Managing Associates also meet regularly with the Attorney General and complete projects to improve the functionality of Attorney General Staff.
+As outlined in the Staff manual, Managing Associates are appointed by the respective Attorney General and serve as a neutral party responsible for overseeing the progress of individual cases.
+Managing Associates conduct preliminary conferences with accused students, providing them with information about the system and helping them to decide on plea and hearing types.
+The Managing associate then works with both parties to schedule the case.
+Once the case is scheduled, the Managing Associate assigns counsel to each side and serves as a neutral source of information for all parties involved.
+Managing Associates also meet regularly with the respective Attorney General and complete projects to improve the functionality of Attorney General Staff.

-New counsels are selected by the Cabinet after submitting an application and undergoing an interview process.
+New Counsels are selected by the Cabinet after candidates submit an application and undergo an interview process.
 Attorney General Staff members may retain their position until graduation, subject to reviews of performance and involvement.

 Interested in Applying?

 Each fall, both the Undergraduate and the Graduate and Professional Attorney General's Staff recruits interested students to become new members.
 Serving on the Attorney General's Staff is a great way to become more involved on campus and give back to the University.
-If you are interested in applying, please contact the Attorney General at firstname.lastname@example.org or the Graduate and Professional Student Attorney General at email@example.com for more information.
+Students interested in applying may email the Undergraduate Student Attorney General at firstname.lastname@example.org or the Graduate and Professional Student Attorney General at email@example.com for more information.